se-tim/CKKS-in-SageMath/README.md

 ## Files and Structure

-- **ckks.py**: Contains the CKKS class, implementing key aspects of the CKKS scheme, including homomorphic arithmetic and bootstrapping [3].
+- `ckks.py`: Contains the CKKS class, implementing key aspects of the CKKS scheme, including homomorphic arithmetic and bootstrapping [3].

-- **poly.py**: Manages polynomial operations required for CKKS, like polynomial multiplication and modular reduction.
+- `poly.py`: Manages polynomial operations required for CKKS, like polynomial multiplication and modular reduction.

-- **fast_dft.py**: Implements a fast Discrete Fourier Transform (DFT), optimizing polynomial multiplications within the CKKS scheme [4].
+- `fast_dft.py`: Contains an implementation of a version of the Discrete Fourier Transform [4], which is essential for encoding and decoding complex vectors in the CKKS scheme; it is also required for the CoeffToSlot and SlotToCoeff transformations, both of which are necessary for bootstrapping in CKKS.

-- **test.ipynb**: A Jupyter notebook demonstrating CKKS functionality with examples for setting parameters, key generation, encryption, decryption, homomorphic operations, and bootstrapping.
+- `test.ipynb`: A Jupyter notebook demonstrating CKKS functionality with examples for setting parameters, key generation, encryption, decryption, homomorphic operations, and bootstrapping.

-- **Cache**: This directory contains cached files generated during runtime.
+- `Cache`: This directory contains cached files generated during runtime.
 Do not delete.

-- **Estimator**: Security estimation for RLWE and LWE instances [1].
+- `Estimator`: Security estimation for RLWE and LWE [1].

 ## Usage

-### Running Tests and Examples

 The `test.ipynb` notebook demonstrates the following steps in CKKS encryption: